 The unit is set from the factory at the default speed.
 Most units have three selectable cooling speed taps that can be utilized.
 The default speed is the lowest cooling speed.
 The two higher speed taps can be used for higher duct static applications so that the unit can maintain the recommended airflow as shown in Table 12.
 The higher speeds can also be used when higher sensible cooling is desired.
 To change to the higher speed taps, move the orange/black wire on the blower speed terminal block to either MED or HI.
-Refer to Table 14 on page 39 for the corresponding airflow of each tap.
+Refer to the graphs on pages 44 and 45 for the corresponding airflow of each tap.
 Set the unit duct static based on the highest airflow that the unit will run at.